wombleton/gitlaw-nz/acts/S/State-Owned Enterprises Act 1986.md

     by reason only of changing its name.

     Section 30A: inserted, on 9 December 1994, by section 3 of the State-Owned Enterprises Amendment Act 1994 (1994 No 140).

+    Section 30A(2): replaced, on 5 December 2013, by [section 14][56] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 31 Review of Ombudsmen Act 1975 and Official Information Act 1982 in relation to State enterprises

-*   The effect of the [Ombudsmen Act 1975][127] and the [Official Information Act 1982][79] on the operation of State enterprises shall be reviewed after 1 April 1989 by a select committee appointed by the House of Representatives for this purpose.
+*   The effect of the [Ombudsmen Act 1975][128] and the [Official Information Act 1982][80] on the operation of State enterprises shall be reviewed after 1 April 1989 by a select committee appointed by the House of Representatives for this purpose.
 The committee shall report to the House of Representatives before 1 April 1990, and shall state in its report---

     *   (a) whether, in its view, either or both of those Acts should continue to apply to State enterprises; and